dlce-eva/dlce-eva/doc/cldf_for_dummies.md

 dataset is, what the contents are, what the filenames are etc.

 Many CLDF-datasets also contain a bibTeX-file with bibliographic references for the data.
-In such cases, each data-point is tied to a reference by the key in the bibTeX entry.
+In such cases, each data-point may be tied to a reference by the key in the bibTeX entry.
 Usually the key is in a column called “Source” in the ValueTable or FormTable.
 The bibTeX file is usually called “sources.bib”.
 If it’s called something else, it’ll say